CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/02a-generative-ai.md

 ## Lab overview

-In this lab, you will use Microsoft Foundry to deploy and interact with a generative AI model.
-You will explore the model through the chat playground, experiment with system prompts to guide responses, and review client code for integration.
-You will then convert the model into an agent, enhance it with a knowledge tool, and publish it for use in applications.
-Through these hands-on tasks, you will gain practical experience in building and deploying agent-based AI solutions using Microsoft Foundry.
+In this lab, you will use a pre-configured Microsoft Foundry resource and project to deploy and interact with a generative AI model.
+You will explore the model in the chat playground, experiment with system instructions to customize its behavior, and enhance it with built-in tools such as Web Search and File Search.
+You will then save the configured model as an AI agent, preview the agent in a web-based interface, and review sample client code that demonstrates how to integrate the agent into an application using the Azure AI Projects SDK.
+Through these hands-on tasks, you will gain practical experience building, configuring, and deploying agent-based AI solutions using Microsoft Foundry.

 ## Lab objectives